chromaui/learnstorybook.com/content/intro-to-storybook/react/en/composite-component.md

 ```

 <div class="aside">
 💡 <a href="https://storybook.js.org/docs/react/writing-stories/decorators"><b>Decorators</b></a> are a way to provide arbitrary wrappers to stories.
-In this case we’re using a decorator `key` on the default export to add some `padding` around the rendered component.
+In this case we’re using a decorator key on the default export to add some <code>padding</code> around the rendered component.
 They can also be used to wrap stories in “providers”-–i.e., library components that set React context.
 </div>

 By importing `TaskStories`, we were able to [compose](https://storybook.js.org/docs/react/writing-stories/args#args-composition) the arguments (args for short) in our stories with minimal effort.
 That way, the data and actions (mocked callbacks) expected by both components are preserved.